mschwerhoff/pp20-terminology/terminology.md

 vectorisation
 :   Using special machine code instructions to execute a single operation (e.g. plus) on a chunk of data (e.g. an array segment).
 Can significantly improve performance.
 Code can be vectorised automatically, by compilers, or manually, by using intrinsics libraries provided by hardware vendors.

+work partitioning
+:   Split-up of a program into smaller tasks that can be executed in parallel.
+Ideally, each task performs its work independently of any other task, for instance on separate areas of a data structure.